stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 Currently supported Stormpath's REST API.
 Support for SDKs and Integrations is coming soon.
 Reach out to us on support for an update.
 {% enddocs %}

-In this guide, we will discuss how to use Stormpath to authenticate your users for an Access Token, how to manage the tokens in Stormpath, and how to provide token based authentication for your application and API endpoints.
+In this guide, we will discuss how to use Stormpath to authenticate your users for an `OAuth 2.0 Access Token`, and how to manage these tokens in Stormpath.

 ## What is Token Based Authentication?

 Token based authentication is a strategy to secure an application based on a security token that is generated for the user on authentication.
-Since HTTP is considered __stateless__, if your application authenticates a user (one HTTP request) on the next HTTP request your application won't know who the user is.
-This is of course if you pass some information to your application to tie the request to a user.
-Traditionally, this usually requires states to be stored on the server and a session identifier to be stored on the client.
+Since HTTP is considered __stateless__, if your application authenticates a user (one HTTP request) on the next request your application won't know who the user is.
+This is why many applications today pass some information to tie the request to a user.
+Traditionally, this information usually requires state to be stored on the server and a session identifier to be stored on the client.

 Token Based Authentication is all about removing the need to store information on the server while giving extra security to keep the token secure on the client.
 This help you as a developer build stateless / scalable applications or services.